Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/03_alex_prime.en.md

 <details markdown=block>
   <summary><b>[Wormhole Formation]</b> Can either 3 or 4 take the final
-  Repentace puddle if 1 or 2 are dead?</summary>
+  Void puddle if 1 or 2 are dead?</summary>
 <table>
   <tr>
     <td>
       <p>Cruise Chaser's <em>Alpha Sword</em> applies a <em>Magic Vulnerability
       Up</em> debuff that means that 3 and 4 <b>cannot</b> take the final
-      Repentance puddle in the event 1 or 2 are dead.</p>
+      Void puddle in the event 1 or 2 are dead.</p>
       <p><b>However</b>, although the vulnerability increases damage taken by
       roughly 6-7 times, the puddle's damage is low enough that a tank can take the puddle with a <em>Magic Vulnerability Up</em> debuff without any